The Tyler Woodward Project

 Why Smart TVs Track You And How To Stop It

 Your TV is not just a screen.
 It’s an ad tech computer with a giant display, hungry for your viewing data.
 We pull back the curtain on how smart TVs fingerprint what’s on screen with automatic content recognition, log app usage and button presses as telemetry, and stitch together identities with advertising IDs, emails, and payment details.
 From the moment a setup wizard pushes Wi‑Fi and account creation, the platform begins shaping your living room into a marketplace optimized for ads, promoted content, and ongoing monetization.
 We unpack the core mechanics in plain language.
 ACR can recognize what you watch even over HDMI, from cable boxes to game consoles, while microphones for voice search add risk when paired with unclear settings and always-on connectivity.
 We connect the dots to the business model: thin margins on panels, real money in platforms.
 That’s why opt-out toggles are buried, renamed, or reset after updates, and why meaningful consent often feels like a scavenger hunt.
 The Vizio settlement shows these concerns aren’t hypothetical, and we explain why Roku’s simplicity still comes with frustrating limits on true opt-out and persistent attempts to re-enable personalization.
 Then we get practical.
 The most reliable fix is structural, not menu-based: keep the TV offline.
 Treat the panel as a screen and move streaming to a separate, replaceable device where you control updates, permissions, and ad personalization.
 If you must connect the TV, isolate it on a guest network or VLAN, and use tools like Pi-hole or NextDNS to reduce tracking traffic, understanding that DNS blocks are partial and platforms adapt.
 The goal is leverage: unplug the smart part when it gets creepy, swap a small box instead of a big screen, and stop household profiling at the network boundary.
 If this resonated, subscribe for more hands-on privacy strategies, share the episode with a friend who just bought a “deal” of a TV, and leave a quick review to help others find the show.
 Send me a text message with your thoughts, questions, or feedback Support the show If you enjoyed the show, be sure to follow The Tyler Woodward Project and leave a rating and review on Apple Podcasts or your favorite podcast app—it really helps more people discover the show.
-Follow the show on Threads or Bluesky.
-Get in touch on the official Matrix Space for the podcast.
+Follow the show on Instagram and Threads.
 All views and opinions expressed in this show are solely those of the creator and do not represent or reflect the views, policies, or positions of any employer, organization, or professional affiliation.

 14 min

-3. Speed Or Storage: How To Choose The Right Drive
+7. Speed Or Storage: How To Choose The Right Drive

 FEB 9